octohost/www/public/octo-cli.md

 ## octo cli

-### NOTE: A little outdated as of February 9, 2014 - but basically accurate.

 Added in v0.4 - the octo cli can help with:

 1. Showing status of containers you've pushed.